Mads Ravn, Antonis Polykratis, Martin Mancuska, David Farago, Edgar Rojas, and Adrian Javaloy.

 I think that functional programming has been underestimated from a long ago, mainly due to you could do the same thing in imperative programming and it would be quite faster.

 But we are reaching a point where functional programming is not slow anymore (in fact, Clang uses a functional intermediate programming language to optimize C++ code) and, what is even more important, functional programming supplies some features that traditional paradigms lack.
 Those features, among others, are these:

-- Offers a more mathematical view of point of programming, and allows you to care about the what to do and not the how to do it (giving you some high-level functionalities like folding).
+- Offers a more mathematical view of the point of programming, and allows you to care about what to do and not how to do it (giving you some high-level functionalities like folding).
 This is possible since functions are first-class objects and we can generalize everything even more.